A QR code sticker on a parking meter or menu sends you to a phishing site

 -

-AI-polished IRS-themed phishing emails embed QR codes routing to pixel-perfect fake IRS websites.
+AI-polished IRS-themed emails and physical mailed letters embed QR codes routing to fake IRS websites.
+The IRS does not use QR codes in official correspondence.
 Victims are prompted to 'verify' their account or claim a refund, exposing their SSN and banking details.